What HPx Stands For

 Not Just Our Clients

 While we love clients and see the value in educating them, it’s not just about the clients.
 We believe in general education for all and we publish articles on the Halftone Pixel website for the benefit of all consumers seeking creative solutions for their businesses or organizations.
 Some of the articles teach people how to fish so to speak, so website owners can become more self-reliant and not be forced to hire talent for every little task.
 Some articles provide a basic foundation of knowledge so when people interview designers/firms for their project, be it in the Comox Valley, Vancouver, Phoenix or Hong Kong, they have some basic understanding and a few questions that will yield real answers they can use to make a more informed decision.
-While we think our articles are great, so does Small Business BC as they’ve published four of our articles.
-We are so honoured to have had articles published with such an organization.
+While we think our articles are great, so does Small Business BC as they’ve published five of our articles.

 The Greater Good

 Like any industry, there are well-intentioned people who try but just can’t deliver on their promises, as well as businesses who take advantage confused, uneducated clients.
-At Halftone Pixel, we are particularly sensitive to this as in our industry, there is no regulatory body to confirm competency or monitor stands.
+At Halftone Pixel, we are particularly sensitive to this as in our industry, there is no regulatory body to confirm competency or monitor standards.
 Any person can buy software and call themselves a graphic designer or a web developer.
-We feel it’s our duty and the duty of all professional creative businesses to provide a certain amount education to arm people with knowledge, so they can identify who a reputable business and avoid the pitfalls of the well-intentioned but incompetent and the flat out, not-so-well-intentioned.
-By giving business owners the tools to protect themselves, we are also contributing to the refinement of our industry.
+We feel it’s our duty and the duty of all professional creative businesses to provide a certain amount education to arm people with knowledge, so they can identify who a reputable business and avoid the pitfalls of the well-intentioned but inexperienced and the flat out, not-so-well-intentioned.